seejwy/skapi-doc/authentication/README.md

   .catch(err => console.log({err}));
 ```

+In this example, the `login()` method is used to log in a user with the specified email and password.
+The response will contain the user information upon successful login.

 </template>
 <template v-slot:form>

-This example demonstrates a login form that uses the `login()` method to handle the form submission.
-The `response` callback function is executed upon successful login, and the `onerror` callback function is executed if the login fails.

 ```html
 <form onsubmit="skapi.login(event,